Trees in Coalgebra from Generalized Reachability: Precise Morphisms

-Towards a description of trees by a universal property on coalgebras, we start by discussing the existing notion of \emph{precise morphisms}~\cite[Def.\ 3.1]{WDKH2019} that intuitively describes the relation between two \emph{levels} of a tree: every node further down is the child of precisely one node in the level above. \begin{notheorembrackets} \begin{definition}[{\cite[Def.\ 3.1]{WDKH2019}}] For a functor $F\colon \C\to \D$ and a class $\M$ of morphisms in $\C$, a morphism $p\colon P\to FR$ in $\D$ is called \emph{$F$-precise} if for all $f$ (in $\D$) and $m,h\in \M$, the following implication holds:
+Towards a description of trees by an iterative construction on coalgebras, we start by discussing the existing notion of \emph{precise morphisms}~\cite[Def.~3.1]{WDKH2019} that intuitively describes the relation between two \emph{levels} of a tree: every node further down is the child of precisely one node in the level above. \begin{defiC}[{\cite[Def.~3.1]{WDKH2019}}] For a functor $F\colon \C\to \D$ and a class~$\M$ of morphisms in~$\C$, a morphism $p\colon P\to FR$ in $\D$ is called \emph{$F$-precise} or simply \emph{precise} (\wrt $\M$) if for all~$g \colon P \to FC$ and for all $m \colon R \to D$ and $n \colon C \to D$ in~$\M$, the following implication holds: